WebAssembly/component-model/design/mvp/Explainer.md

 additionally allows `result` to be absent, interpreting this as `(result unit)`.

-The `instance` type constructor represents the result of instantiating a component and thus is the same as a `component` type minus the description of imports.
+The `instance` type constructor describes a list of named, typed definitions that can be imported or exported by a component.
+Informally, instance types correspond to the usual concept of an "interface" and instance types thus serve as static interface descriptions.
+In addition to the S-Expression text format defined here, which is meant to go inside component definitions, interfaces can also be defined as standalone, human-friendly text files in the [`wit`](WIT.md) [Interface Definition Language].

-The `component` type constructor is symmetric to the core `module` type constructor and is built from a sequence of "declarators" which are used to describe the imports and exports of the component.
-There are four kinds of
+The `component` type constructor is symmetric to the core `module` type constructor and contains *two* lists of named definitions for the imports and exports of a component, respectively.
+As suggested above, instance types can show up in *both* the import and export types of a component type.

-declarators:
+Both `instance` and `component` type constructors are built from a sequence of "declarators", of which there are four kinds&mdash;`type`, `alias`, `import` and `export`&mdash;where only `component` type constructors can contain `import` declarators.
+The meanings of these declarators is basically the same as the core module declarators introduced above.

 As with core modules, `importdecl` and `exportdecl` classify component `import` and `export` definitions, with `importdecl` allowing an identifier to be